SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     .. image:: images/defined-replies.svg
        :alt: defined_replies

-The specification is intended to grow and adopt to new needs. (see also `SECoP Issue 38: Extension mechanisms`_) To future proof the the communication the following messages MUST be parsed and treated correctly (i.e. the ignored_value part is to be ignored).
+The specification is intended to grow and adopt to new needs. (related issue `SECoP Issue 38: Extension mechanisms`_) To future proof the the communication the following messages MUST be parsed and treated correctly (i.e. the ignored_value part is to be ignored).